aantron/bisect_ppx/doc/advanced.md

 The easiest way with Ocamlbuild is to use [`Bisect_ppx_plugin`][Bisect_ppx_plugin].
 This gives you a new tag, `coverage`, which you can use to mark your source files for coverage analysis by Bisect_ppx.
+The plugin is in the [public domain][unlicense], so you can freely link with it, customize and incorporate it, and/or include it in releases.

-It is done like this:
+It is used like this:

 - Create a `myocamlbuild.ml` file in your project root, with the following
   contents: